High School Courses and Workshops

 Overview

 Please note that although our online program is asynchronous (no attendance), students must submit assignments and take exams on all school days.
-Students can work ahead on the assignments, but they must still take the exams and check for teacher updates on each school day.
+Students can work ahead on the assignments, but they must still take exams and check for teacher updates on each school day.
 Virtual support is also available upon request.

-*View the Summer High School Information tab for details on the format and schedule of all our programs
+*View the Summer High School Information tab for details on the format and schedule of our programs

 Course Description Prerequisites